lichess-org/chess-openings/README.md

 [workflow run](https://github.com/lichess-org/chess-openings/actions) and
 download build artifacts.

-This dataset is also available in the Apache Parquet format here: https://hf.co/datasets/Lichess/chess-openings
+This dataset is also [available in the Apache Parquet format](https://hf.co/datasets/Lichess/chess-openings).

 Conventions
 -----------